CircuitSetup/SID/README.md

 As a prerequisite, the TCD must be set to permit remote control.
 This is done on the TCD through keypad command 995.

-To start TCD keypad remote control, type *96ok on the SID's IR remote control (or issue command 6096 from the TCD or through [HA/MQTT](#control-the-sid-via-mqtt)).
+To start TCD keypad remote control, type *96ok on the SID's IR remote control or issue keypad command 6096 on the TCD.

 Keys 0-9 as well as OK (=ENTER) on your IR remote control will now be registered by the TCD as key presses.